jevontrei/t1a2-portfolio-jvt/README.md

 R7: component: i.e. the ones in R2 and R3

 for deliverable/file structure, listen 2:32:00 re doc, src folder etc. The readme.md uses docs folder - for images? copy whole prject source code into src folder?

+<a> tags on home page just link to project page, not specific tools
+... <a> tags on images in projects page don't go anywhere yet (#)